The Reds take on the Serie A side on Tuesday night as they look to take a big step towards progression to the knockout stages with three points.

 The Reds full-back was also queried on how he feels he is maturing, the team's never-say-die attitude and the impact of Diogo Jota.

-Watch Klopp & Trent’s full press conference above.
+Watch Klopp and Trent's full press conference above.